Crafts for Kids: Salt-dough Halloween Garland

 We used a straw to poke holes at the top of each ornament.

-The recipe says bake for one hour and they did come out a little dark (we didn't mind we they were going to be painted but you may want to check on them if you'd like a lighter colored ornament).
+The recipe says bake for one hour and they did come out a little dark (we didn't mind as ours were going to be painted but you may want to check on them if you'd like a lighter colored ornament).

-Make sure to add the glitter while the paint is wet and then let everything dry for an hour.
+Make sure to add the glitter while the paint is wet and then let everything dry for one hour.

 You can thread the ribbon through the hole at the top and you're all set -- pretty Halloween Garland for the front door or even to hand across a window.